 If you've noticed some blood after brushing or flossing your teeth, don't panic.
-There are several reasons why your gums are bleeding.
+There are several reasons why your gums may bleed.
 What causes bleeding gums?
 Learn about the common causes of bleeding gums after brushing and when to see your dentist.

-There are several reasons why your gums are bleeding.
+There are several reasons why your gums may bleed.
 Some causes are more severe than others.
-You can prevent bleeding gums as well, with proper oral hygiene, including keeping your regular dental appointments.
-Here are some common causes of bleeding gums, and we will describe them in-depth below:
+You can prevent bleeding gums with proper oral hygiene, including keeping your regular dental appointments.
+Here are some common causes of bleeding gums, which we will describe in-depth below:

 - Changes in dental hygiene routine